California Schools Offering Registered Nurse Training

 Many schools in California offer registered nursing (RN) preparation programs.
 These programs can be found at 4-year universities as well as 2-year community colleges.
 Associate's and bachelor's degree programs are available for aspiring and current RNs.
 Graduates are prepared to take necessary state licensing exams.

 Two postsecondary institutions that provide RN programs in California are profiled below.
 Get details about levels of study, required coursework and clinical experiences.
-Learn facts about both schools in the table appearing at the bottom of this article.
+Learn facts about both schools in the comparison table.

-- California State University - Long Beach offers a bachelor's degree in nursing available to current RNs.
+- California State University - Long Beach offers a bachelor's degree in nursing available to current RNs as well as students new to the nursing field.
 The Long Beach campus is situated about 25 miles south of downtown Los Angeles.

 - City College of San Francisco is based approximately seven miles from the city's downtown area.
 Its registered nurse program awards an associate's degree.